Tesco Bank is exiting the highly competitive UK mortgage market, blaming “challenging” market conditions.

 Tesco says there will be no changes to customer accounts as a result of the announcement and that borrowers do not need to take any action.

-It is possible that that Tesco Bank customers with a mortgage could be switched to another lender in the future.
+It is possible that Tesco Bank customers with a mortgage could be switched to another lender in the future.

 In the event of a sale the terms and conditions of your original loan are protected by law and can’t be changed, including your interest rate and repayment period.